jomyg/Ansible-image-and-container-creation-using-latest-git-repo/README.md

         state: present

     - name: "Creating docker Image and push To your docker-hub now.
-Please wait"
+Please wait"       ## Image created using the repo files and pushed to docker hub
       when: git_status.changed == true
       docker_image:
         source: build